By Mike Price – IDX Trainer

 Your IDX Home Search Website Is Not A Field of Dreams

 “If you build it, they will come”.
 Yeah…maybe in a Kevin Costner movie, but when it comes to your website, you’re going to have to put in some work to reap the rewards.
 It’s my job to help you make the best decisions when it comes to creating and deploying an IDX strategy.

-Outside of the obvious leads generated and direct requests for information from your CTA’s (calls to action), how do you know if you’re maximizing your site’s potential?
+Outside of the obvious leads generated and direct requests for information from your CTA’s (calls-to-action), how do you know if you’re maximizing your site’s potential?
 That’s where web site analytics come into play.

 Free doesn’t necessarily mean easy.

 In late 2005 Google launched “Analytics”, a free tool for tracking and analyzing the visitors to a website.
-Over that period of time the platform has grown into a complicated morass of code that can be difficult to understand even for someone with fairly advanced technical acumen.
+Over that period the platform has grown into a complicated morass of code that can be difficult to understand even for someone with fairly advanced technical acumen.

 Gaug.es has a super simple set-up process.
 Provide your basic contact information and submit.
-The site instantly generates “tracking code”.
-Copy the code and paste into the HTML of any page on your site that you want to track.
+The site instantly generates a “tracking code”.
+Copy the code and paste it into the HTML of any page on your site that you want to track.
 WordPress users can install the tracking code to all web pages with a simple one time install via Gaug.es’ WordPress Plugin.
 Once the tracking code is installed, you can generate reports by simply logging into your account at Gaug.es.com.